Almond Cocoa Powder Cookies

 Pro Tips

-• Add the cocoa powder to the creamed butter before adding the sugar: The butter will help the cocoa powder stick to it and prevent it from blowing around too much when you mix it.
+Add the cocoa powder to the creamed butter before adding the sugar: The butter will help the cocoa powder stick to it and prevent it from blowing around too much during mixing.
 You can also press the cocoa powder into the butter first, before adding the sugar.

-My cookies spread too thin when I baked them.
+My almond cocoa powder cookies spread too thin when I baked them.
 What happened?

 Did you refrigerate the cookie dough for 30 minutes?
-Also, make sure you don’t flatten them too much.
+Also, make sure not to flatten them too much.
 They should be about as thick as a double-stuffed Oreo.

-Yes, you can prepare it and store it in the refrigerator for up to 24 hours.
-If the batter is too hard, let it sit at room temperature for at least 15 minutes to soften.
-Just ensure it’s still cold when you roll the batter for baking.
-You can also make the batter and immediately freeze it for up to 1 month and defrost before baking.
+Yes, prepare it and refrigerate it for up to 24 hours.
+If the batter is too firm, let it sit at room temperature for at least 15 minutes to soften.
+You can also make the batter and immediately freeze it for up to 1 month, and defrost it before baking.

 Servings 32 cookies